EpsilonSolutions/netscaler-command-reference/docs/lb/lb-vserver/lb-vserver.md

 <b>policyName</b>
 Name of the policy to bind to the virtual server.

+<b>type</b>
+Bind point from which to unbind the policy label.
+Possible values: REQUEST, RESPONSE

 <b>priority</b>
 Priority number of the policy.
-Minimum value: 1
-Maximum value: 2147483647
+Minimum value: 1 Maximum value: 2147483647

 ##Example

 unbind lb vserver http_vip http_svc To unbind a service from multiple vservers use the following command: unbind lb vs http_vip[1-3] http_svc To unbind multiple services from a vserver use the following command: unbind lb vs http_vip http_svc[1-3]

 ##enable lb vserver